openwisp/openwisp-ipam/docs/developer/extending.rst

 `"Testing in Django"
 <https://docs.djangoproject.com/en/dev/topics/testing/>`_.

-Other base classes that can be inherited and extended
+Other Base Classes That Can be Inherited and Extended
 -----------------------------------------------------

 The following steps are not required and are intended for more advanced